lee2sman/everyday/README.md

 generative or css drawing, gradient, face, y mas. check 32 and 33: flag, and black flag
 36 - 54
 3D projects (of somewhat increasing complexity). check any, but especially later ones like 52/rothkubes.
-55 - 56
+55 - 57
-Visited Taipei Museum of Fine Arts - saw Yu Peng's retrospective and used elements from epic 5 Women painting and Mountains of Fu Chan for generative exploratory works with p5play.
+Visited Taipei Museum of Fine Arts - saw Yu Peng's retrospective and used elements from epic 5 Women painting and Mountains of Fu Chun for generative exploratory works with p5play.